prvnprk/flipbook/README.md

 ![flipbook](examples/flipbook.png)

-Flipbook is a pixel art animation engine that combines standard drawing tools with a Lua scripting environment.
+Flipbook is a pixel art animation software that combines standard drawing tools with a Lua scripting environment.
 You can draw frame-by-frame animations by hand or use code to generate them procedurally.

 Projects are saved in a custom `.pxrt` format, and animations can be exported to GIF, Frame can be exported to PNG.